goodtube4u/goodtube/README.md

 Any questions, you can contact me at: goodtube4u@hotmail.com

 I'm dedicated to helping every single user get this working, so really - if you have any problems at all hit me up!

+## Attributions

+Many thanks to https://cobalt.tools for providing the amazing API we're using to download stuff!

+You can also use this website to download from other platforms like SoundCloud, give it a try :)